Divide-By-0/ideas-for-projects-people-would-use/README.md

 ### Programming Tools

 - Automatically track all the keyboard shortcuts/clicks you do within an editor, and suggest/generate keybindings and commands for your most inefficient workflows (an interactive way to practice forgotten yet useful vim shortcuts, for instance)
 - **Auto-Archiver**: A greasemonkey/tampermonkey script to automatically in the background, backup all visited pages and their hyperlinks to Internet Archive.
-I used to have a naiive script, but a faster script would only do the hyperlink scanning and API calls after the full page loads.
+  - Edit: [ATRescue + Flare0n's script from 2014](https://gist.github.com/ATRescue/e40efa579e4461561697934c1c3be229) still works well.
+I [forked it](https://gist.github.com/Divide-By-0/313bf6ab375e4f3112adf41ef8c15d5f) to add a small delay after each link to avoid being ratelimited.
+The [version deployed to the Chrome store](https://chrome.google.com/webstore/detail/autosave-to-wayback-machi/defmcmdgnplidnoilmeleeglnmjkalnk) doesn't have enough customizability (i.e. if you want to, say, avoid all Google drive links or avoid ratelimits), so I recommend the Tampermonkey script instead.
+My 'User Excludes' list includes \*google.com\* and \*gmail.com\* but for some reason Google Chrome keeps thinking I'm getting hacked (on my calendar I think?) so evidently better filtering needs to be done here.
+Maybe instead of just blocking the original host, also block all links out from safe hosts?
+Anyways if anyone can correctly diagnose and fork this code to fix this Google banning issue, I'll still award a half bounty.
 - A lightweight create-react app for ML apps.
 This starter app would compile on first clone and run React and Python.
 Should have a 'yarn deploy' or something that does a one-click deploy to an API endpoint as well.
   - Edit: I now think this should use React and [Modal](http://modal.com) or [Replicate](https://replicate.com) instead.
 - **404 to Archive Redirecter**: A greasemonkey/tampermonkey script to, when detecting a page that says "404" or "Not Found" on it, automatically redirect to that page in the Internet Archive.
 - OSS Keybr Clone: Make an open source keybr clone with more statistics, like seperating lowercase/capital letters, and showing most missed keys and most missed pairs of keys.
-  - Edit: This is done at [https://keybr.onrender.com](https://keybr.onrender.com).
+  - DONE: This is done at [https://keybr.onrender.com](https://keybr.onrender.com).

 <a name="Family-Roommates"></a>